hasansujon786/telescope-yanklist.nvim/README.md

-# telescope-yanklist.nvim
+# yanklist.nvim

-An extension for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) that persists yanks &amp; can search through them. .
+An extension for neovim that persists yanks &amp; can search through them. .

 # Installation